guden/Four-Opens/doc/source/opencommunity.rst

 ----------------------

-Branding and positioning is an example of collaboration across forces and product definition including tools and processes.
+Branding and positioning is an example of collaboration across forces and product definition which includes tools and processes.

 Develop with stake-holders, open to community Some degree of collaboration is useful and necessary, but only to an extent.
 This is